You’re just stressed, right?

 The spinal cord is responsible for carrying information to and from the brain and the periphery.
 Think of the spinal cord as the mailman.
 It is full of circuits that control certain responses, reflexively, as well as control of muscle groups.
 The brain provides the input but the spinal cord does the work.

 The Peripheral Nervous System (PNS) is a system of nerves that connect the CNS to every other structure.
-It has two subdivisions: the somatic and autonomic nervous system.
+It has two subdivisions: the somatic and autonomic nervous systems.
 The somatic system is responsible for voluntary motor control of skeletal muscle and is comprised of cranial and spinal nerves.
-The autonomic is further subdivided into parasympathetic and sympathetic nervous systems, both of which are involuntarily controlled as well as the enteric system which controls the gastrointestial system and also functions involuntarily.
+The autonomic is further subdivided into parasympathetic and sympathetic nervous systems, both of which are involuntarily controlled as well as the enteric system which controls the gastrointestinal system and also functions involuntarily.
 The enteric nervous system is often considered the “second brain” and has been thoroughly investigated by researchers for decades, including Dr. Michael Gershon, who has been able to link the pit we get in our guts to experiences of anxiety or fear.
 We talk more about this relationship in an earlier post that describes how our gut and brain are interconnected.
 Read most about that here.

 Let’s talk more about the Autonomic Nervous System (ANS)